Detection and Mitigation of Algorithmic Bias via Predictive Rate Parity: Testing for predictive parity

-Testing for predictive rate parity requires estimating the conditional expected outcomes, $E(Y_i | G_i = g_1, S_i = s)$.
-A natural estimator of these quantities is the {\it Nadaraya-Watson} estimator (\cite{nadaraya64}), which is a class of non-parametric regression estimators.
-Assume iid pairs $(X_i,Y_i)$ are generated according to a model
+Testing for predictive parity requires estimation of the conditional expected outcomes, $E(Y_i | G_i = g_1, S_i = s)$.
+A natural estimator of these quantities is the {\it Nadaraya-Watson} estimator \cite{nadaraya64}, which is a class of non-parametric regression estimators.
+Assume i.i.d. pairs $(S_i,Y_i)$ of model score and outcome label are observed.
+These can be written as $Y_i = f(S_i) + \epsilon_i$, where $f(S_i) = E(Y_i | S_i)$, and $E(\epsilon_i | S_i) = 0$.
+The Nadaraya-Watson estimator is